Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 When should I get screened?

-- All people with a cervix should begin cervical cancer screening at age 21.
+- All individuals should begin cervical cancer screening at age 25.

-- Even if you have had the HPV vaccine, you should still continue to have Pap testing based on the above guidelines for your age.
+- If you have had the HPV vaccine you should still follow the screening recommendations for their age group.

 What can I expect after the procedure?